sloukit/pydew-valley-uzh-second-study/EXPERIMENT_UTILITY.md

 This is a list of criteria used to determine when the player is considered as following the health measures.
 All durations shown here are in real time.

-- A player is assumed to adhere to the bath health measure **when they take a bath within the first three minutes of each level**.
-If they do not take a bath in that period of time, they will be locked out of taking a bath for the duration of the round.
+- A player is assumed to adhere to the bath health measure **when they took a bath once each level**.
+Taking a bath after the tenth minute of the game will not affect your probability of getting sick, since this is calculated based on your behaviour in the previous five minutes, and is done so once in the fifth minute and once in the tenth minute.
-- A player is considered to adhere to the goggles measure **if over the past five minutes, the player has worn the goggles for at least 4mn**.
+- A player is considered to adhere to the goggles measure **if over the past five minutes, the player has worn the goggles for at least 4min**.
 This check will be run twice per round, after five minutes have passed, and then after 10 minutes have passed.

 ## Player's probability to get sick